 Activities take place February 22nd-24th, and you can find more information and purchase tickets at the Nashville Wine Auction website.

 Alternatively, if you're looking to learn more about specialty subjects, there are also tours covering the musical side of Nashville.
 You may also want to see what this city is like after dark on a night tour!

-If you get hungry and you want tips on where or what to eat, a Nashville food tour will provide both samples of the most popular dishes and information about the best restaurants in the city.
+If you get hungry and want tips on where or what to eat, a Nashville food tour will provide samples of the most popular dishes and information about the best restaurants in the city.

 7. Visit the Tennessee State Capitol

 Visiting the Tennessee State Capitol is a warm (and educational way) to spend a February day.
 It's also free!